-Preparing for and Overcoming the Challenges of Each Stage of Life
+Preparing for, Overcoming, and Ministering in the Challenges of Each Stage of Life

-This scientific basis of this program is the social science research that studies human behavior all over the world.
-Other research has also been done, but these are classic studies, and with the adaptations here included, they are highly useful for ministry to people going through the stages of the adult life cycle.
-This program is presented with the warm encouragement of the participants to engage in evaluating the research over against the context in which they are living and working AND especially over against the most important standard of God's Word, which is also included.
+The scientific basis of this program is the soundest social science research that studies human behavior all over the world.
+Other research has also been done, but these are classic studies, and with the adaptations here included, they are highly useful for Christian parents and church ministries to people going through the stages of the child, adolescent, and adult life cycle.
+This program is presented with the warm encouragement of the participants to engage in evaluating the research over against the context in which they are living and working AND especially in the light of the most important standard, God's Word, which is also included.
 As the research suggests, it is able to describe the situation across cultures, but it observes and recognizes variance within cultures.
-To be most helpful to their ministry for Christ, the participants must discern the degree to which the research applies to them and to the realities unique to their and their people's lives and make appropriate modifications.
+To be most helpful to their ministry for Christ, the participants must discern the degree to which the research applies to them and to the realities unique to their and their people's lives and make and appropriate modifications needed, especially in accord with God's Word.